-As your company grows and hits a certain size, you may need to comply with more reporting requirements from the U.S. government.
-Depending on your number of employees, one of these requirements might be filing an EEO-1 report.
+As your company grows and exceeds certain size thresholds, you may have more reporting requirements from the U.S. government.
+Depending on the number of employees you have, one of these requirements might be filing an EEO-1 report.

-EEO-1 reports are multi-faceted and can be tricky, especially if it’s your first time submitting one.
-And because there are penalties for not filing an EEO-1 report or for providing inaccurate filings, the stakes are high.
+Filing an EEO-1 report can be tricky, especially if it’s your first time submitting one.
+And because there are penalties for not filing an EEO-1 report or for providing inaccurate filings, it’s important to understand what you’re doing.

-In this blog, we’ll explain and simplify the complexities of EEO-1 reporting requirements, including answering common questions like:
+In this blog, we’ll explain and simplify the complexities of EEO-1 reporting requirements so you can stay compliant at your organization.

 What is the purpose of an EEO-1 report?

-The EEO-1 report is mandated by Title VII of the Civil Rights Act of 1967 and the Equal Employment Opportunity Act of 1972.
-The acts prohibit employment discrimination based on race/ethnicity, religion, gender, and national origin.
+Title VII of the Civil Rights Act of 19671 and the Equal Employment Opportunity Act of 1972 prohibit employment discrimination based on race/ethnicity, religion, gender, and national origin.
+To help ensure that workplaces are compliant with these objectives, employers must fill out an EEO-1 report, also known as a Standard Form 100.

-The Equal Employment Opportunity Commission (EEOC) enforces provisions of the Civil Rights Act, takes action against violators, and requires data collection from covered employers.
+The Equal Employment Opportunity Commission (EEOC)2 enforces provisions of the Civil Rights Act, takes action against violators, and requires annual data collection from covered employers.
+Their website also provides helpful resources to help you file your report.

-The EEO-1 report requires demographic workforce data collection results to be broken down by:
+The EEO-1 report requires companies to report on demographic workforce data broken down by:

 - Job category

-Consider your EEO-1 report as a roadmap of your workforce’s diversity at a specific point in time.
-EEO-1 reporting as a snapshot of your workforce at a specific time.
+Consider annual EEO-1 reports as a roadmap or snapshot of your workforce’s demographics at a specific time.
 The snapshot can help you understand and take steps to address any inequities.
-Ensuring you provide a diverse workplace helps your business think critically about its goals in terms of your broader diversity and inclusion strategy.
+After all, having a diverse company workforce helps your business create a more positive and inclusive culture.

-The EEO-1 reporting requirement also helps build a picture of diversity and opportunity across U.S. employers as a whole by providing context for conversations around issues like sex discrimination, affirmative action, and pay equity.
+EEO-1 reporting also helps build a broader picture of diversity and opportunity across all U.S. employers by providing context for conversations around sex discrimination, affirmative action, and pay equity.
+It also helps create more businesses that are equal-opportunity employers.

-All private employers with 15 or more employees must comply with Title VII of the Civil Rights Act to be considered an equal opportunity employer.
-However, not every private employer is required to collect EEO-1 data.
+All private employers with 15 or more employees must comply with Title VII of the Civil Rights Act to be an equal-opportunity employer.
+But only some private employers have to report on EEO-1 data.

 You must file an EEO-1 report if you are a private-sector employer who has: